bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 ## Project Set Up

-- [ ] Fork and clone the repo.
+- [x ] Fork and clone the repo.
 Delete your old fork from Github first if you are repeating this Unit.
 - [ ] Open the assignment in Canvas and click on the "Set up git" option.
 - [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
 - [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.